Ultrakill: Plot

 V1 continues its descent into Hell, having a rematch with V2 in the Greed layer that ends in V2's death, and killing the Leviathan in the Wrath layer.
 Gabriel returns at the end of the second act in the Heresy layer, enraged due to his previous loss.
 Gabriel is defeated again, but is relieved rather than enraged, as V1 is the first adversary to present him with a real challenge.
-After the battle, he reflects on his losses and realizes the council of Heaven has lost their way in the absence of God and has been using him to carry out their own agendas.
-He vows to act on his own terms, and proceeds to execute the members of the council and displays one of their severed heads to the citizens of Heaven.
+After the battle, he reflects on his losses and realizes the Council of Heaven has lost their way in the absence of God and has been using him to carry out their own agendas.
+He vows to act on his own terms, and proceeds to execute the members of the council and displays one of their severed heads to the citizens of Heaven, sealing his own fate as well.

-V1 continues its massacre and travels to the Violence layer, where it defeats the Minotaur and a 1000-THR Earthmover, a type of giant war machine from the end stages of the Final War, which resulted in the climate catastrophe.
+V1 continues its massacre and travels to the Violence layer, where it defeats the Minotaur and an Earthmover, a type of giant war machine from the end stages of the Final War, which resulted in the climate catastrophe.
+In Violence, it also encounters Guttermen and Guttertanks, with the former being the first blood-fueled war machine, and the latter being its counter, in the end stages of the final war, machines were being constantly made to counter each other, resulting in an arms race.
+After that, V1 enters the Fraud layer, where it faces Providences (similar to Seraphs) and Powers, angels that have ventured into Hell in search of Gabriel after his massacre of the Council of Heaven.
+During its time in Fraud, Hell toys with V1's perception of the world and its fear of death, particularly via the Mirror Reaper, a husk that lives inside mirrors and briefly appears holding a V1 puppet before it gets killed by the machine.
+Eventually, V1 finds and kills the winged demon Geryon, before awakening inside a theater, with all of the demons and angels as props in the backstage.